 When you rent a car with Car Rental Ireland.com, the price includes basic cover called Collision Damage Waiver.
 This means, the car has insurance should it be damaged, but you will need to leave a deposit for the duration of the rental.
 Your maximum liability is the amount of the deposit.

 In addition, customers can purchase additional coverages when picking up the rental car that will reduce this deposit amount down to a very low minimum.
 This is optional coverage that will be offered.

 The only exception to this rule is if you rent an exclusive car.
 This is where your credit card will cover the insurance for the duration of your rental in Ireland.
-This makes renting a car very economical, however a greater level of deposit is required, and you will need to have a letter from your credit card confirming you have cover.
+This makes hiring a car very economical however, a greater level of deposit is required, and you will need to have a letter from your credit card confirming you have cover.

 All car rental companies will offer customers a range of additional products and services at the time of collection.
 These range from a GPS to additional drivers, and a wide range of products in between.

 Car Rental Ireland offers two fuel options for customers.
 The first is full to full which means you take the car full of fuel, and return the car full.
 Very often this means having to stop and refuel on the way back to the rental station.
 The other option is full to empty which offers discount rates on the fuel.
 Fuel saving tips can be found here.

 Drivers must meet the age rental requirement for licence eligibility.
 If the number of years is 8, this does not mean that the driver must have held their licence for 8 years - it means they must have been eligible to hold their licence for 8 years.

 Those aged over 75 will need to provide a printed medical certificate which states that they are fit to drive and a letter from their insurance company stating that they are currently driving and have not had an accident within the last 5 years.
 This information must be received at least 5 working days in advance of your rental.